Ecotoxicology: History

-Ecotoxicology is a relatively young discipline that made its debuts in the 1970s in the realm of the environmental sciences.
-Its methodological aspects, derived from toxicology, are widened to encompass the human environmental field and the biosphere at large.
-While conventional toxicology limits its investigations to the cellular, molecular and organismal scales, ecotoxicology strives to assess the impact of chemical, physicochemical and biological stressors, on populations and communities exhibiting the impacts on entire ecosystems.
+Ecotoxicology is a relatively young discipline that made its debut in the 1970s.
+Its methodological aspects, derived from toxicology, are expanded to encompass the human environmental field and the biosphere at large.
+While conventional toxicology limits its investigations to the cellular, molecular, and organismal scales, ecotoxicology strives to assess the impact of chemical, physicochemical and biological stressors on populations and communities, as well as their effects on entire ecosystems.
 In this respect, ecotoxicology again takes into consideration dynamic balance under strain.

-Ecotoxicology emerged after pollution events that occurred after World War II heightened awareness on the impact of toxic chemical and wastewater discharges towards humankind and the environment.
-The term "Ecotoxicology" was uttered for the first time in 1969 by René Truhaut, a toxicologist, during an environmental conference in Stockholm.
-As a result, he was de facto recognized as the originator of this discipline.
-In fact, the pioneering role of Jean-Michel Jouany, Truhaut's assistant, in conceptualising the discipline and in defining its objectives, is now fully recognized.
-In Jouany's mindset, ecotoxicology is primarily linked to ecology for its goal seeks to circumscribe the influence that stress factors can have on relationships existing between organisms and their habitat.
-Jean-Michel Jouany was indeed the young and brilliant mentor of René Truhaut who was at the time empowered to disseminate the emerging discipline proposed by his young assistant at the international level.
-Jean-Michel Jouany was promoted to the rank of full professor at the University of Nancy in 1969.
+Ecotoxicology emerged after pollution events following World War II heightened awareness of the impact of toxic chemical and wastewater discharges on humans and the environment.
+The term "Ecotoxicology" was first introduced in 1969 by René Truhaut, a toxicologist, during an environmental conference in Stockholm.
+As a result, he was recognized as the originator of this discipline.
+In fact, the pioneering role of Jean-Michel Jouany, Truhaut's assistant, in conceptualizing the discipline and in defining its objectives, is now fully recognized.
+In Jouany's view, ecotoxicology is primarily linked to ecology as it seeks to understand the influence that stress factors can have on relationships existing between organisms and their habitat.
+Jean-Michel Jouany was appointed as a full professor at the University of Nancy in 1969.
 He then laid out the teaching and research principles for ecotoxicology at the University of Metz with his colleague, Jean-Marie Pelt, as early as 1971.

-In France, two universities (Metz and Paris-Sud) markedly contributed to expand this burgeoning discipline during the 1980s and 1990s.
-Several institutes followed suit in this respect.
+In France, two universities (Metz and Paris-Sud) significantly contributed to the expansion of this discipline during the 1980s and 1990s.
+Several institutes followed suit.
 Indeed, CEMAGREF (now IRSTEA), INERIS, IFREMER and CNRS created research units in ecotoxicology, as did other French universities (in Rouen, Bordeaux, Le Havre, Lyon, Lille, Caen...).
-During the 1990s, a new offshoot of ecotoxicology casually appears known as Landscape ecotoxicology, whose objective seeks to take into account interactions between landscape ecological processes and environmental toxicants, in particular for species undergoing impediments linked to migratory passageways* (e.g., salmonids).
+During the 1990s, a new offshoot of ecotoxicology emerged known as Landscape ecotoxicology, which focuses on interactions between landscape ecological processes and environmental toxicants, particularly the species that had their migratory pathways disrupted.